 In fact, our walls were in a very desperate state and these vertical shiplap panels saved our walls!
 Ok, here’s what happened…

 When we first moved in to our house, this room was originally covered by vinyl wallpaper.
-The texture feels artificial and the pattern is tiny pink dots on a light beige base.
-Overall, the wallpaper felt and looked very dated, so we decided to remove it.
+The wallpaper felt and looked very dated, so we decided to remove it.
 You can check out more before photos in the space plan and mood board post to see the vinyl wallpaper.

 We have attempted to remove the glue and threads, but it was extremely difficult.
 So the solution is to use some kind of wall panels to cover the scary walls.

-DIY vertical shiplap wall tools, materials and cost breakdown
+DIY vertical shiplap wall project tools, materials and cost breakdown

 Shiplap panels and cost:

-This board is around 5.5″ wide, which I think is a great width for small to medium rooms.
+This shiplap panel is around 5.5″ wide, which I think is a great width for small to medium rooms.
 There are some wider options but I feel like those were too wide for my 10′ by 10′ room and will my room look even smaller.

-In terms of the cost, we spent around $400 for all the shiplap panels needed for this project.
+For the shiplap material cost, we spent around $450 for all the shiplap panels needed for this project.
 We got around 80 boards in total and each board was like $5 when we purchased from Lowes.

 Keep in mind that windows and doors will reduce your material usage.